rdahis/rdahis.github.io/1-research.md

 <br>

-# Current Projects
+# Work in Progress

-- Redistricting, State Capacity and Development: Evidence from Brazilian Municipalities (with Christiane Szerman)
+- Administrative Unit Proliferation and Development: Evidence from Brazilian Municipalities (with Christiane Szerman)